 For ease of use, we recommend preparing for each of your targets a 20x primer-probe mix containing target-specific primers and probe.
-A 20x primer-probe mix for multiplex RT-PCR consists of 8 μM forward primer, 8 μM reverse primer, and 4 μM probe in TE buffer.
+A 20x primer-probe mix for duplex RT-PCR consists of 8 μM forward primer, 8 μM reverse primer, and 4 μM probe in TE buffer.
 Alternatively, it may be preferable to prepare the reaction mix with separate primer and probe solutions.
-If you commonly set up reactions this way, see Appendix D (page 50).